Skip to Content

 Instructions

-• Cover the baking sheet with the rolls with a damp cloth or plastic wrap and let them rise for another 30 minutes.
+• Cover the baking sheet with a damp cloth and set them aside for 30 minutes.
+Meanwhile, preheat the oven to 400°F (204°C).

-• Remove the rolls from the oven and let them cool on a wire rack before serving.
+• Brush the rolls with water or milk and bake for 15-20 minutes until golden brown.
+Remove the rolls from the oven and let them cool on a wire rack before serving.

 Notes